xray-imaging/DMagic/doc/source/about.rst

 About
 =====

-`DMagic <https://github.com/xray-imaging/DMagic>`_ aims to provide easy command-like interface to the `APS scheduling system <https://schedule.aps.anl.gov/>`_
+`DMagic <https://github.com/xray-imaging/DMagic>`_ aims to provide easy command-line interface to the `APS scheduling system <https://schedule.aps.anl.gov/>`_

 Basic functionalities include the ability, for the current experiment, to retrieve the users'